3. Config

 latexindent.pl myenv-args.tex -l myenv-rules1.yaml,env-noAdditionalGlobal.yaml

-environment still does receive
+(in Listing 176), the myenv environment still does receive indentation.

 \begin{outer}